johnrudolph/beast-master/rules.md

 ## Colossus Turn

+At the start of each turn, add 1 Acolyte from your supply to your hand (if there are any left in your supply).
 On your turn, do one of two things:

 1. **Take Actions**:
 - First, draw 1 Colossus Card.
 - In any order, you may move your Colossus and Acolytes up to 4 times and play any number of Colossus Cards from your hand.
 - At the end of your turn, you may place Banners from your hand on any spaces you Control.
 If you place a Banner on a space containing an opposing Banner, return it to its owner's hand.

 2. **Rest**: Collect rewards from each space with one of your Banners.
 Resolve these in any order you choose.
 Return each Banner to your hand after you resolve it.
+If there is Gold on the space you're scoring, keep that Gold.

 You can only do one of the above, not both.
 If you take Actions, you will not collect rewards.
 If you rest, you will not take actions or place any Banners.